biodash/biodash.github.io/content/codeclub-present/index.md

   and `<short-title>` is a short title that you would like to give the post, which will be used for links and the folder name.

-- Write the content of your Code Club session that you would like to share with participants, in R Markdown format.
+- Write the contents of your Code Club session that you would like to share with participants, in R Markdown format.
-  - If you want a **Table of Contents** (TOC) for your file, add a line `toc: true` to the `YAML` (*not* indented, as it is not an option of the output format).
-  - Add a line saying `source_extension: '.Rmd'` (not indented) to your R Markdown, which will ensure that there is a link to the source document at the top of your post.
+  For formatting tips, see [below](/codeclub-present/#format).

 - **If you want participants to load an R Markdown file or script:**
   An easy solution is to place the file in the same directory as your post, and include it in your git commit,